-Hallway walls are covered with the stunning autograph collection of ultimate fan Joe Ackerman; aspiring filmmakers will want to check out an exhibit of early film equipment.
-The museum's showpiece, however, is the Max Factor exhibit,
+Hallway walls are covered with the autograph collection of ultimate fan Joe Ackerman; aspiring filmmakers may want to check out the early film equipment.
+The museum's showpiece is the Max Factor exhibit,

-where separate dressing rooms are dedicated to Factor's "color harmony," which created distinct looks for "brownettes" (Factor's term), redheads, and of course, bombshell blondes.
-You can practically smell the peroxide of Marilyn Monroe getting her trademark platinum look here, and see makeup cases owned by Lucille Ball, Lana Turner, Ginger Rogers, Bette Davis, Rita Hayworth, and others who made the makeup as popular as the starlets who wore it.
+where separate dressing rooms are dedicated to Factor's "color harmony," which created distinct looks for "brownettes" (Factor's term), redheads, and, of course, bombshell blondes.
+You can practically smell the peroxide of Marilyn Monroe getting her trademark platinum look here.
+Also worth a peek are makeup cases owned by Lucille Ball, Lana Turner, Ginger Rogers, Bette Davis, Rita Hayworth, and others who made Max Factor makeup popular.